 True Potential Investor (TPI) is one of a number of growing Robo-Adviser Investment Platforms which has headquarters based in Newcastle upon Tyne, UK.
-They are authorised and regulated by the Financial Conduct Authority and are backed by the Financial Services Compensation Scheme (FSCS).

 True Potential Investor offer actively managed portfolios with varying risk levels and have shown solid ROIs over the last four and a half years they’ve been in business.
 Their product range currently includes a Stocks and Shares ISA, General Investment Account and a Personal Pension.

 During the course of this True Potential review, I have tested every corner of the platform and assessed its accounts, investment options, resources, financial services provided, and fees, in order to provide you with an unbiased account of whether this would be a suitable platform for your needs.
 It has been my finding that True Potential is more suited to some investors than others which I have gone into in more detail below.

 - Clear, jargon-free dashboard

 - No charge for withdrawals

 - Great customer service with a video chat function